Precision Sound Reproducers

 The LEGEND Precision Sound Reproducers not only reproduce tones and

-finally sounds real and so do the onsets of notes.
-This is unique to
+percussion sounds real and detailed and so do the onsets of notes, in

 not common to loudspeakers

-in general: * The listening experience is close to the concert
+in general: * The listening experience is closer to the concert

-experience, sounds are very ‘real’. * Transparency: Minimal footprint -
+experience, sounds are more ‘real’. * Transparency and minimal

 You do not hear the

-loudspeakers, you just hear the music. * More information from
+loudspeakers, you just hear the music. * The sound floats in the

 the recording (from the musicians) is